 There are a few different ways to lead such processes, and scientifically the best ones have been found to be tied to how well leaders are able to communicate and engage with their colleagues and employees, as well as to how much freedom and trust they are able to give them – or, seen from the opposite side, how much they have trained and coached their people to trust them with taking competent risks independently.

-Leadership development is an extremely serious issue, and for us it is not based on blueprints, tools or methods, but on skills.
-As such, we start developing a leader’s basic communication and interaction skills first, and quickly ramp them up to enable them to transfer said skills to others.
+Leadership development is an extremely serious issue, and for me it is not based on blueprints, tools or methods, but on skills.
+As such, I start developing a leader’s basic communication and interaction skills first, and quickly ramp them up to enable them to transfer said skills to others.

-The outcome of our trainings and work is training two styles:
+The outcome of my trainings and work is training two styles:

 - Rotating or shared leadership

 Both of these styles have deep connections to soft skills, like internal communication skills, as well as to the ability of the leaders to foster communication and building interaction among members.
-Back to our basics, this is why in our leadership development workshops we focus on building a person’s listening skills and communication skills first and on theoretical explanations or blueprints only at a later stage in our workshops.
+Back to our basics, this is why in my workshops I focus on building a person’s listening skills and communication skills first and on theoretical explanations or blueprints only at a later stage in the workshops.